Below is a list of income that you can subtract from income on your Iowa return:

 Moving Expense Deduction

 Iowa has NOT conformed to the federal repeal of miscellaneous itemized deductions subject to the 2% AGI floor.
-These deductions are generally still allowed for Iowa purposes in 2018.
+These deductions are generally still allowed for Iowa purposes.

 Iowa Capital Gain Deduction - for certain business/farm assets ONLY (Line 23)